 - CalFresh: Applying to California’s food stamp program takes about 10 minutes.
 If you qualify, an EBT (electronic benefits transfer) card arrives within 30 days.

 - Meals on Wheels: Obtain delivery of balanced meals for a nominal cost if you’re in Southern California.
+Meals on Wheels also operates in various locations throughout the state, providing free and low-cost meals to many Californians.

 - L.A.
 County Workforce Development, Aging & Community Services: The department is distributing packaged or frozen meals for free at community and senior centers and at parks throughout the county.